Metascience: Physics

 Richard Feynman noted that estimates of physical constants were closer to published values than would be expected by chance.
 This was believed to be the result of confirmation bias: results that agreed with existing literature were more likely to be believed, and therefore published.
 Physicists now implement blinding to prevent this kind of bias.

+Computer Science

+Web measurement studies are essential for understanding the workings of the modern Web, particularly in the fields of security and privacy.
+However, these studies often require custom-built or modified crawling setups, leading to a plethora of analysis tools for similar tasks.
+In a paper by Nurullah Demir et al., the authors surveyed 117 recent research papers to derive best practices for Web-based measurement studies and establish criteria for reproducibility and replicability.
+They found that experimental setups and other critical information for reproducing and replicating results are often missing.
+In a large-scale Web measurement study on 4.5 million pages with 24 different measurement setups, the authors demonstrated the impact of slight differences in experimental setups on the overall results, emphasizing the need for accurate and comprehensive documentation.

 Organizations and institutes

 There are several organizations and universities across the globe which work on meta-research – these include the Meta-Research Innovation Center at Berlin, the Meta-Research Innovation Center at Stanford, the Meta-Research Center at Tilburg University, the Meta-research & Evidence Synthesis Unit, The George Institute for Global Health at India and Center for Open Science.
-Organizations that develop tools for metascience include Our Research, Center for Scientific Integrity and altmetrics companies.
+Organizations that develop tools for metascience include OurResearch, Center for Scientific Integrity and altmetrics companies.
 There is an annual Metascience Conference hosted by the Association for Interdisciplinary Meta-Research and Open Science (AIMOS) and biannual conference hosted by the Centre for Open Science.